Ekkehard-Schulze/precision-temperature-logger/firmware_temperature_logger_TMP117/temperature_logger_multisensor.ino/README.md

 and replacing\
 &emsp;&emsp;<HEX_FILE> with temperature_logger_TMP117.ino.ino.with_bootloader.feather32u4.hex.
 You may have to **double-click** the RST button\
 &emsp;&emsp;to get into the bootloader.
 You need to install avrdude for this.
-If choose this option, you do not need to install and operate the
+If choose this option, you do not need to install and operate the\
-Arduino IDE and libraries.
+&emsp;&emsp;Arduino IDE and libraries.